Editorial Review

 LL-37: The Dual-Role Host Defense Peptide

-LL-37 is the only human cathelicidin — a 37-amino-acid antimicrobial peptide cleaved from the precursor protein hCAP-18.
-Its relationship with inflammation is uniquely complex: LL-37 can be both pro-inflammatory and anti-inflammatory depending on the context, concentration, and inflammatory milieu.
-This dual functionality makes it one of the most nuanced peptides for inflammation research.
+LL-37 is the only human cathelicidin — a 37-amino-acid antimicrobial peptide cut from the precursor protein hCAP-18.
+Its relationship with inflammation is uniquely complex.
+LL-37 can act as both a pro-inflammatory and anti-inflammatory signal, depending on context, concentration, and the surrounding inflammatory environment.

-In acute bacterial infection contexts, LL-37 functions as a pro-inflammatory mediator.
-It acts as a chemoattractant for neutrophils, monocytes, and T-cells through formyl peptide receptor-like 1 (FPRL1) activation.
-It promotes degranulation, phagocytosis, and neutrophil extracellular trap (NET) formation.
-Research in Journal of Immunology (2006) showed that LL-37 enhanced IL-1beta processing and release from LPS-primed monocytes via P2X7 receptor activation and NLRP3 inflammasome assembly.
+Research in Journal of Immunology (2006) showed that LL-37 enhanced IL-1beta processing and release from LPS-primed monocytes.
+It did this via P2X7 receptor activation and NLRP3 inflammasome assembly.

-Beyond LPS neutralization, LL-37 modulates adaptive immune responses in ways that resolve rather than perpetuate inflammation.
-It promotes dendritic cell differentiation toward a tolerogenic phenotype, enhances regulatory T-cell function, and shifts macrophage polarization from the pro-inflammatory M1 phenotype toward the tissue-repairing M2 phenotype.
-A 2012 study in PLoS ONE demonstrated that LL-37-treated dendritic cells produced 3-fold more IL-10 and 60% less IL-12 compared to untreated controls.
+A 2012 study in PLoS ONE tested LL-37-treated dendritic cells.
+These cells produced 3-fold more IL-10 (anti-inflammatory) and 60% less IL-12 (pro-inflammatory) compared to untreated controls.
 Explore the full LL-37 research profile in the LL-37 peptide guide.

 Get Peptide Research Updates